Bsw-projects/E-Commerce-Sales-Analysis/README.md

 ## Executive Summary
 #### Overview of Findings

 This analysis reveals three critical insights that can significantly enhance revenue growth for the company.
 First, while retail customers represent only 2.36% of the total customer base, they account for over 35% of total sales, indicating substantial potential for expanding this segment.
-Second, the impact of stockouts is significant, with top-selling items frequently unavailable, leading to a loss of £883K in potential revenue—improving inventory management could capture this lost revenue.
+Second, the impact of stockouts is significant, with top-selling items frequently unavailable, leading to a loss of £883K in potential revenue—improving inventory management could capture this revenue loss.
 Lastly, although the company excels in the UK market with over £52M in sales, there are untapped opportunities for geographic expansion in other European countries, where revenue remains relatively low.

 ![dashboard_snapo](https://github.com/user-attachments/assets/1d54feaf-7579-4dc0-bf69-2f49dc119356)